 Before trying to register with the surgery, first check if you are in our catchment area:

-To register, please complete the following steps:
+To register, please complete one of the following steps:

-• fill out an online registration form, or
+• fill out an online registration form,

-• visit the surgery during our opening hours to collect a paper registration form, or download the form here: NHS – Register with a GP Surgery
+• visit the surgery during our opening hours to collect a paper registration form,

 Children under 16 must be registered by their parent or guardian.
 You will need to bring your child’s birth certificate, red book, or another form of ID to the surgery to confirm that you are their parent or guardian.